pythonPlant12/pythonPlant12/README.md

 - 📫 How to reach me **pythonplant12@gmail.com**

-- ⚡ Fun fact **"The people live a different world, we code this world for they live.
+- ⚡ Favorite Quote **"The people live a different world, we code this world for they live.
 Greetings to all programmers around the world.
 Stay sharp, keep coding!"**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->